wp-plugins/uniform-js/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-This is the forst stable release, no upgrades available at this time.
+This is the first stable release, no upgrades available at this time.

+= 1.1 =
+Updated to MIT license.
+Updated to uniformjs v2.1.1

 == Arbitrary section ==